-The legal establishment, the profession in UK, Australia and many Commonwealth jurisdictions is still white male dominated certainly in the area of criminal defence practice especially court advocacy and trials.
+The legal establishment, the profession in UK, Australia & many Commonwealth jurisdictions is still white male dominated certainly in the area of criminal defence practice especially court advocacy & trials.

-It was much the same in the USA when I was working in the criminal law.
+It was much the same in the USA where I was working in the criminal law.
 Criminal defence advocates, the trial lawyers, were mainly white males.

 Sir Edward Coke was an English jurist perhaps best known for his defence of the supremacy of the common law.